itsmecevi/datavisualization/README.md

   * 8-Pie chart: shipping cost by region
   * 9-Maps: profit by state

-* Aggregation / Calculation:
+* Aggregation / Calculation: When to use calculations,
+  * To segment data
+  * To convert the data type of a field, such as converting a string to a date.
+  * To aggregate data
+  * To filter results
+  * To calculate ratios
+  * Demo:
         * totals
         * percentages
+        * profit ratio
+        * diskon ratio
 * Sheet
 * Dashboard (Filter, Actions Highlight, & Formatting)
 * Story